IllusionMods/IllusionModdingAPI/doc/KKAPI.Studio.SaveLoad.md

 ## `SceneCustomFunctionController`

 Base type for custom scene/studio extensions.
 It provides many useful methods that abstract away the nasty hooks needed to figure out when  a scene is loaded or imported, or how to save and load your custom data to the scene file.
 This controller is a MonoBehaviour that is created upon registration in `KKAPI.Studio.SaveLoad.StudioSaveLoadApi.RegisterExtraBehaviour``1(System.String)`.
 The controller is created only once.
 If it's created too late it might miss some scene load events.
+It's recommended to register controllers in your Start method.
 ```csharp
 public abstract class KKAPI.Studio.SaveLoad.SceneCustomFunctionController
     : MonoBehaviour